Design 1047 battlecruiser: Armament

 Close-in anti-aircraft defense would have been provided by 40 mm and 20 mm guns.
 Arguably the best light anti-aircraft gun of the Second World War, the 40 mm Bofors was used for air defense both on land and at sea by many of the countries involved, including the Americans, British, Dutch, Japanese, and Swedish.
 Produced in the early 1930s, it first entered service with the Royal Netherlands Navy when the cruisers Java and Sumatra were refitted in 1934–35.
-Before the Second World War, Hazemeyer, a Dutch subsidiary of the German company Siemens & Halske, had devised "a very advanced triaxial mounting together with a tachymetric control system" for the 40 mm gun.
-When the Netherlands fell in 1940, this was brought to the UK aboard the minesweeper Willem van der Zaan, where it was copied and put into service as the British Mark IV twin mount.
-The description of the proposed fire control mechanism for the 1047s, discussed on 6 November 1939, mentions that the 40 mm weapons were "to be controlled autonomously from the gun positions"; this seems to describe Hazemeyer's system, but no direct link is made in sources.

-The Dutch Navy had already acquired a quantity of the Hispano Suiza 20mm guns before the war for mounting in torpedo boats and other craft and 6 of these were mounted in the cruiser Jacob van Heemskerck when she made her escape to Britain in 1940.
-The Hispano fired similar but not interchangeable 20 × 110 ammunition to the Oerlikon but had a higher rate of fire and slightly higher muzzle velocity.
-The Hispano Suiza was insufficiently durable for shipboard use but later became a highly successful aircraft gun.

 Differences from the Scharnhorst class

 Despite their superficially similar appearance, there were many differences between the Scharnhorst class and the final incarnation of the Dutch design.
 The 1047 was inferior in its armor protection, but in other respects was far superior: the main guns could be elevated 5° higher, the anti-torpedo system was thicker, the deck protection better accommodated the ship boilers, the quadruple-screw design increased redundancy, and the design did not make use of the problematic German high-pressure power plant.
-In addition, the 1047s' anti-aircraft armament was far superior to the Scharnhorst class.
-The use of twelve 120 mm dual purpose guns—able to function in both anti-surface and anti-aircraft roles—as opposed to the German division between 150 mm anti-surface guns and 105 mm anti-aircraft guns, was a more effective secondary armament: it saved needed space and weight on the ships and simplified logistics by requiring just one size of secondary ammunition.
+In addition, the 1047s' secondary armament of twelve 120 mm dual purpose guns was far superior to the Scharnhorst class, which was divided between 150 mm anti-surface guns and 105 mm anti-aircraft guns.
+The 1047s' guns would have been more effective because they saved needed space and weight on the ships while simplifying logistics by requiring just one size of secondary ammunition.